eslint/eslint/docs/rules/newline-per-chained-call.md

-# Newline Per Chained Method Call (newline-per-chained-call)
+# require a newline after each call in a method chain (newline-per-chained-call)

-Chained method calls on a single line without line breaks are harder to read.
-This rule enforces new line after each method call in the chain to make it more readable and easy to maintain.
+Chained method calls on a single line without line breaks are harder to read, so some developers place a newline character after each method call in the chain to make it more readable and easy to maintain.

 Let's look at the following perfectly valid (but single line) code.